What is Vetericyn?

 The product is colored with an orange dye for easy identification of animals that have been dipped or sprayed.

 Yes.
-Super 7+ Navel Care is safe for newborn animals when following label indications.
-In addition, those who have iodine allergies/sensitivities prefer using Super 7+ Navel Care.
-Super 7+ is a non- corrosive product.
+Super 7+ Ultra Navel Care is safe for newborn animals when following label indications.
+In addition, those who have iodine allergies/ sensitivities prefer using Super 7+ Ultra Navel Care.
+Super 7+ Ultra is a non- corrosive product.
 Please see label for further use and handling details.

-Super 7+ Navel Care provides a quick dry down time of the umbilical cord.
-The combination of safety and effectiveness is comparable other navel dips on the market.
+Super 7+ Ultra Navel Care provides a quick dry down time of the umbilical cord.
+The combination of safety and effectiveness is superior to other navel dips on the market.

-Yes.
-Super 7+ Navel Care has staining properties similar to strong iodine for indication that a navel has been dipped.
+Dye has been added to the solution to provide indication the cord has been dipped.
+Super 7+ Ultra Navel Care has an enhanced formulation offering better staining capabilities similar to strong iodine.
 Follow proper instructions for use and handle carefully to avoid spills.

-To expedite dry-down time, we recommend dipping only one navel per dose of solution.
-To prevent cross-contamination, use an Ambic® non-return dip cup.
+To expedite dry-down time and greatly reduce chances of cross-contamination, we recommend dipping only one navel per dose of solution.
+Use a non-return dip cup for optimal results.

 No, FoamCare does not contain the same technology as Vetericyn Plus.
 However, Vetericyn Plus and FoamCare have been formulated to work together and use in conjunction after bathing for wound and skin management.